Friday, May 3, 2024

 May 3rd

 Our last full day in Dublin was spent at the Seamus Heaney exhibition.
 This may sound sacreligious but we enjoyed this one more than the W.B.
 Yeats exhibit.
-Enjoy the pull-quotes from his works and some of the other pictures we took of this exhibit.
+Enjoy the pull-quotes from his works (click to enlarge) and some of the other pictures we took at this exhibit.

 His first book published in 1966.